 I began to consider my new pond area with its half built wall and large stones running the length of a strip of my hedge.
 This area has changed slowly over the summer so perhaps this has made following a route through it difficult for passing hedgehogs.
 However, once completed this area will indeed be a landmark for them.

-In absolute honesty this is for real!
 Last night at just after 10.30pm I was about to switch the PC off for a while to watch something on the television with OH (with plans to come back to writing this post).
 I turned to look at the monitor and couldn’t believe my eyes….
 I was watching my first sighting of a hedgehog dining inside Hedgehog Manor.

 What incredible timing.
 Needless to say I didn’t watch the television screen then.
 I’ve been waiting a while to see this.
 I write a ‘don’t give up’ post on gardenwatching and the wait is over….
 Fantastic!!!
 I’m almost tempted to change the title of this post now but I won’t.
 What incredible timing indeed 🙂